 Sama El Saket is a Jordanian architect and ceramicist.

-Her work is focused on exploring new possibilities and applications for local materials and crafts in architecture,
+She explores new applications for local materials and crafts

 She has worked as an architectural designer with Toshiko